Miller's knot: Variations

+Constrictor knot makes a fiercer binding knot, but miller's knot is suitable for most applications, and is easier to tie and untie.
+Miller's knot makes a great hitch, like the similar ground line hitch.
+Binding usage has force emanating from inside rope ring evenly, hitch usage has force input from one side, then reducing around.

 Tying

 The common aspects of the most common bag knots are two crossing turns, and both ends tucked under some turns near the crossing point.
 Two ends, and two turns one can tuck under, gives a limited number of alternatives.
 All of these knots can also be made in a slipped form by starting with a bight and/or by completing the final tuck with a bight instead of the end.

 To avoid ambiguity, versions of these knots that are not slipped are pictured below with the reference numbers found in The Ashley Book of Knots.